catedrasaes-umu/NoSQLDataEngineering/README.md

 The Java project involved in the __Subtype discovery process__ project is the following one:

-* `es.um.nosql.s13e.evolution`: This project the data structures necessary to analyze a NoSQLSchema model, obtain the strong/weak/exclusion dependencies and discovery of the discriminator property.
+* `es.um.unosql.subtypes`: This project the data structures necessary to analyze a U-Schema model, obtain the strong/weak/exclusion dependencies and discovery of the discriminator property.

 This project is related to the following one, so please, be sure to check it out.

 ***
 # Schema evolution

-This project is intended to analyze a NoSQLSchema model, its entities and its variations, in order to classify variations depending on their **count** as outliers or non-outliers.
+This project is intended to analyze a U-Schema model, its entities and its variations, in order to classify variations depending on their **count** as outliers or non-outliers.
 The **count** attribute stores, for each variation, how many objects of that variation exist on the database.
 Once variations are classified then several analysis may be performed: Outliers may be transformed to non-outliers variations by proposing migrations, and non-outliers variations will be studied in the future **TODO**.

 There are several independent processes on this project.
 We list and explain them below:

 * A process is presented to generate some **MapReduce** templates in order to launch the inference process with different options to catch the **timestamp** field.
-* Another process is available to generate a CSV file from an input NoSQLSchema.
+* Another process is available to generate a CSV file from an input U-Schema.
-* A third process allows the user to detect outliers and propose transformations from a NoSQLSchema.
+* A third process allows the user to detect outliers and propose transformations from a U-Schema.
-* The last process takes a NoSQLSchema model as an input, removes outliers, and then studies the remaining variations, in order to catch dependencies.
+* The last process takes a U-Schema model as an input, removes outliers, and then studies the remaining variations, in order to catch dependencies.

-As explained, one of the generated outputs for a NoSQLSchema model when analyzing outliers is a CSV file in which for each Entity, its **count** number and its **timestamps** are stored in columns.
+As explained, one of the generated outputs for a U-Schema model when analyzing outliers is a CSV file in which for each Entity, its **count** number and its **timestamps** are stored in columns.
 By doing this, it is fairly easy to create a plot in Python in which variations with their lifelines may be presented, as seen in the next Figure.

 <figure>
     <img src="figures/evolution_comments.jpg" align="center"/>